rodrigohervas/noteful/README.md

 # noteful app

-Sample app using react Routing
+Sample app using react Routing and Context

 ## technologies used: